hwustrack/vs-meeting-notes/README.md

 # vs meeting notes

-A workflow for taking meeting notes.
+A workflow for taking meeting notes in VS Code.

 ## Features
 - Key binding to complete agenda items